OlinREVO/AVR-Config/README.md

 avrdude-config
 ==============

 Avrdude configuration files and patches.
-Includes a part definition for th ATmega16M1.
+Includes a part definition for the ATmega16M1.